 Our journey together is a whole other story that I would love to share with you someday, but for now I’ll jump ahead.

 After being married for two years, Leland and I decided it was time to start our family.
 I became pregnant and everything seemed to be going fine but at 17 weeks I miscarried and to our shock I had been carrying twins.
 It was a traumatic experience for both Leland and I. For me going through labour and delivery of our unborn sons and for Leland to have to witness it.
 When it was all over the nurse asked me if I would like to hold my babies before they took them away.
 I didn’t want to, I couldn’t bring myself to look on those lifeless little bodies.
 It would make my past choices all too real and I couldn’t face it.
 The next morning, exhausted and trying to process what had happened, a nurse came into my room and asked me if I would like to have a funeral.
 How could I have a funeral for the twins I’d lost but ignore the life and death of my first child?
 It didn’t make sense, it seemed ridiculous.
 Why was a fetus at 14 weeks not considered a baby but at 17 weeks it was?
 I felt frustrated and was consumed with grief.
-After talking more with my doctor, he said that the miscarriage was most likely due to complications from the previous D&C (abortion).
+After talking more with my doctor, he said that the miscarriage was possibly due to complications from the previous D&C (abortion).
 What I had done hit me full force.
 I had knowingly suppressed the truth and in my selfishness had convinced myself that having an abortion was my only choice.
 I felt as though if ever I was getting what I deserved, it was then.
 And yet when I deserved to feel it so completely, God in His graciousness never left me.
-In those dark days I felt his presence comforting me more than I had ever experienced before.
+In those dark days I felt his loving presence comforting me more than I had ever experienced before.

 I am grateful to be able to tell you today that we have two healthy grown boys.
 I am thankful for them every single day!
 They are a testament to God’s grace in my life.
 I cannot, however, think of them without thinking of my unborn babies.
 I have come to realize that it will always be a part of my life, a consequence of my sin, and I hope that if nothing else it reminds me of how much I need God in my life.
 How I am capable of doing awful things when He is not the one guiding me.
 I still struggle every day with giving all of myself to God, I selfishly pursue and hang tightly onto things that I should not.
-Over the years my faith has slowly grown and as I have continued to seek Him asking for direction, guidance and comfort - He has never failed me.
+Over the years my faith has slowly grown and as I have continued to seek Him asking for direction, guidance, and comfort - He has never failed me.
 His promises are true, His burdens are light and I am finally free, forgiven, and redeemed!

 "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord." - Romans 8:38-39